 Benefits of Professional Strength Topical Fluoride

-When children aged six and under are treated with fluoride it works its way into the body and helps ensure adult teeth are less prone to demineralization.
-Fluoride treatments promise many benefits and the best way to get the most from these treatments is through professional strength topical fluoride.
+Remineralization is the deposit of minerals like fluoride, calcium and phosphorus in your teeth.
+When children 6 and under are treated with fluoride it gets into the body and helps to prevent adult teeth from demineralizing.
+Fluoride treatments have many benefits, and the best way to get the most out of these treatments is with professional-strength fluoride.

 Fluoride can be taken in through a variety of methods.
 It is added to many foods, our water system, and toothpaste.
 There are also over the counter mouth rinses, however, they’re not as strong as the clinical strength rinses that we could prescribe.